MicrosoftDocs/mesh-docs/mesh/develop/getting-started/mesh-201-tutorial/mesh-201-04-webslate-2.md

     ![A screenshot of a computer Description ](../../../media/mesh-201/042-station-one-one-with-default-homepage.png)

 1. Click the **Load 1** button.
 The WebSlate loads and displays a page with the title "Wind Energy Across the World".
 Note that the WebSlate is interactive--you can click an empty space in the scroll bar to move the slider to that position and change the view of the page.
-(You can't drag the scroll bar itself.)
+(You can't drag the slider itself.)

     ![A screenshot of a computer Description ](../../../media/mesh-201/043-station-one-one-with-html-asset-loaded.png)